FIFA World Cup 2026™ (June 11–July 19, 2026)

 Plan Ahead

-PGA Championship 2026: How to Use the SEPTA System to Travel to the Games
+FIFA World Cup 2026™: How to Use the SEPTA System to Travel to the Games

 Directions for Travel

-For more details on PGA Travel, visit:
+For more details on FIFA World Cup Travel, visit:

 Stay Tuned for additional 2026 Events Information Coming Soon…